rmarketing/blog-src/content/post/ecommerce-tracking-with-google-analytics-and-tag-manager.md

 Both methods of ecommerce tracking can be implemented with Google Tag Manager.
 In this section we will focus on **standard ecommerce tracking**.

-Before we start with the implementation of the standard ecommerce tracking, there is a really useful Youtube video that is worth watching and might clarify further questions you have upfront the implementation: <https://youtu.be/ZKjlIhFJMCU>
+Before we start with the implementation of the standard ecommerce tracking, there is a really useful Youtube video that is worth watching and might clarify further questions you have upfront the implementation:

+{{< youtube ZKjlIhFJMCU >}}

 The setup of the standard ecommerce tracking is split into three steps: